JakubGrzywala-TomTom/Incident_ranking_function/output/_dev_tests/input-description.md

 180 will turn off the filter.
 Works in "bearing" and "line" modes.
 ##### "filtering_function"
 Object of String keys and values.
-Keys are "inn_r_exclude", "out_r_exclude", "3rd_r_frcs_include", "3rd_r_events_include", "excluded_completely".
+Keys are "inn_r_frcs_exclude", "out_r_frcs_exclude", "3rd_r_frcs_include", "3rd_r_events_include", "excluded_completely".
 Values are Strings, but can be list like "FRC0,FRC1,FRC2", they will be parsed and treated as list.
+If filter is not needed, there needs to be empty string ("") left next to a key.
-They are responsible for: "inn_r_exclude" on which FRCs to exclude messages in inner radius, and so on.
+They are responsible for: "inn_r_frcs_exclude" on which FRCs to exclude messages in inner radius, and so on.
 "excluded_completely" will remove every message of certain type.
 <br><br>
 ##### "distance_score"